About speech and speech development

 It’s normal for young children to pronounce words differently from adults.
 There’s no need to correct them every time they make a mistake – this can be frustrating for everyone.

 If you want to encourage your child, gentle reminders can help your child pronounce words the right way.
 For example, if your child says, ‘I saw the tat’, you could reply, ‘Where was the cat?
 What was the cat doing?’
-Repeat the missing or different sound with a slight emphasis.
+This involves repeating the missing or different sound – ‘cat’ – with a slight emphasis.

-If your child’s speech is really difficult to understand, here are some ideas for helping your child to communicate:
+If your child’s speech is really hard to understand, here are some ideas for helping your child to communicate:

 - Ask your child to show you what he’s talking about – for example, ask him to point to the thing that he wants.

 - Ask simple questions to get more information about what your child is trying to say – for example, ‘Are you telling me about something that happened today?
 Did it happen at kinder?’
-Then let her tell you the rest of the story.
+Then let your child tell you the rest of the story.

 What not to worry about with speech development

 Although children might be able to make the right sounds, they might not use them correctly in words in the early years.
-And while they are learning to talk, children simplify adult speech to make it easier to say.
+And while they’re learning to talk, children simplify adult speech to make it easier to say.

 This means you probably don’t need to worry if your child: